pokhym/MVT/README.md

 * Need to integrate the for loop into the full configuration and rename it
 * while loops
 * Verify small C program first by hand before going into automation
+* Add a way to limit values to only bytes in Nat-util
+* Abstract interpretation for numbers
+* Track variable names in the stack

 # Long term TODOs
 * Figure out function calls